Collections

 Photo author - topgid

-If the main dream of your entire life has been to see a colorful glow in the night sky, then you should head to the northern latitudes of Norway.
-This country is famous for locations where the chance of seeing the aurora is one of the highest in the world.
+If your lifelong dream has been to witness colorful lights dancing across the night sky, then you should head to the northern latitudes of Norway.
+The country is famous for locations where the chances of seeing the aurora are among the highest in the world.

 Read also